Improved DIQKD protocols with finite-size analysis: Possible modifications

 where

 since the test rounds are excluded.
-With this value of $\cmax$ in mind, we can state the security guarantees of this protocol, with the proof given in Appendix~\ref{app:optcoll} (note that the dependence on several security parameters here is somewhat different as compared to the previous theorems): \begin{theorem} Take any $\ecEC,\ecPE,\ePA,\eh,\es \in (0,1]$, $\gamma\in(0,1)$, $\p\in[0,1/2]$, and $\dsou\in[0,\wexp - \dtol)$.
+With this value of $\cmax$ in mind, we can state the security guarantees of this protocol, with the proof given in Appendix~\ref{app:optcoll} (we highlight that the dependence on several security parameters here is different as compared to the previous theorems --- {qualitatively, this is because for instance we no longer consider a virtual protocol when introducing parameters such as $\eps_\mathrm{IID}$, and also the various binomial distributions are different since the test-round subset now has a fixed size}): \begin{theorem} Take any $\ecEC,\ecPE,\ePA,\eh,\es \in (0,1]$, $\gamma\in(0,1)$, $\p\in[0,1/2]$, and $\dsou\in[0,\wexp - \dtol)$.
 Define

 Under the collective-attacks assumption, Protocol~\ref{prot:optcoll} is $(\ecEC + \ecPE)$-complete and $(\max\{\eps_\mathrm{IID}, \ePA + 2\es\} + \eh)$-sound when performed with $\cmax$ defined in terms of $\ecEC$ as described above, and $\dtol,\lkey$ satisfying